The Hidden Curriculum of Getting and Keeping a Job: Navigating the Social Landscape of Employment

 Brenda Smith Myles,

 , MSW, maintains a private practice in Madison, Wisconsin, providing consultation for families, school districts and other agencies.
 Besides having autism herself, she is the parent of three now grown sons, one of whom is on the autism spectrum.
-Judy does workshops and presentations on a variety of autism-related issues, is part of the Wisconsin DPI Statewide Autism Training Team and a board member of both the Autism Society of America, Wisconsin Chapter and the Autism National Committee.
+Judy leads workshops and presentations on a variety of autism-related issues, is part of the Wisconsin DPI Statewide Autism Training Team and a board member of both the Autism Society of America, Wisconsin Chapter and the Autism National Committee.

 , BS Civ Eng